Powsishan/Pizza-Ordering-Web-App/README.md

 - **Database**: MongoDB
 - **Version Control**: Git, GitHub

+## 🎨 Design Inspiration

+The design of this web app was inspired by a Figma template, but all designs were created and customized by me using **Canva** for a unique and tailored look.

 ## ⚙️ Installation

 To get a local copy of the project up and running, follow these steps: